 All proposed relocations will be judged on the above-referenced factors, but where a parent proposes to move to is often a major determining factor in whether a proposed relocation will be approved by New Jersey Family Court.
-When a New Jersey parent who lives in Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Mercer, or Salem County, propose to move to Philadelphia, Pennsylvania counties adjacent to New Jersey, or New Castle County, Delaware, and sufficient reasons are put forth by the relocating parent, such a proposed relocation will be granted in many instances as long as New Jersey retains jurisdiction of the custody case as long as the law allows
+When a New Jersey parent who lives in Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Mercer, or Salem County, propose to move to New Castle County, Delaware, and sufficient reasons are put forth by the relocating parent, such a proposed relocation will be granted in many instances as long as New Jersey retains jurisdiction of the custody case as long as the law allows

 How can I get my relocation petition approved?

 As noted, some parents may want to move or may need to move further than others.
 When this is the case, parents may have a more difficult time in getting New Jersey Family Court to grant a proposed relocation.
 Knowing that this is the case, a parent can be proactive in presenting the proposed relocation to the Court.
 For example, the parent proposing the relocation can offer the would-be non-custodial parent (in New Jersey) substantially-extended summer and holiday parenting time in an attempt to make the proposed relocation more equitable.
 The parent proposing the relocation can agree, if financially practical, to fly the non-custodial parent (in New Jersey) to the new location several times per year to allow the non-custodial more time with the child or children.
 Such offers (and expected subsequent follow through) may be viewed as reasons to approve a proposed relocation in situations where this may have otherwise not been the case.
 If the Court regards the parent who proposes the child relocation as willing to make the extra effort to make the move work for all parties involved, this can be a determining factor.